zer2/Fantasy-Basketball--in-progress-/readme.md

 I believe that while Z-scores are a sensible heuristic, they are fundamentally flawed and far from the optimal ranking system.
 I wrote a paper to that effect earlier this month, which is available [here](https://arxiv.org/abs/2307.02188).
 Some readers may be interested in it.
 The code used to investigate the papers' hypotheses is included in this GitHub repository.

 I realize that the explanation included in the paper is not particularly readable, especially for those unfamiliar with the relevant mathematical concepts.
-Hopefully this readme will provide a more readable explanation
+Hopefully the simplified argument presented here will be easier to follow

 ## 1. What are Z-scores?